 - necessary skills required to perform the job.

-For example, builders will often subcontract work out to an electrician to perform the necessary wiring and to a plumber to install the required piping.
+For example, builders often subcontract work to an electrician to perform the necessary wiring and to a plumber to install the required piping.
+In the IT space, companies may subcontract helpdesk and support services to a third-party IT service provider.

 Your Responsibility

-You will first need to ensure that you have the right to subcontract the work.
+First, ensure that you have the right to subcontract the work.
 This should be clearly outlined under your existing contractor agreement with the client.
+You may also be required to seek written consent from your client before you subcontract any work.
 If you are allowed to subcontract the job, you will generally be held responsible for any:

 - defects in the subcontractors’ performance; or